roxanageambasu/roxanageambasu.github.io/index.md

 distributed systems.

-For my research in cloud and mobile data privacy, I received a Microsoft Research Faculty Fellowship, a `Brilliant 10'' Popular Science nomination, an NSF CAREER award,  an Early Career Award in Cybersecurity from the University of Washington Center for Academic Excellence, an Honorable Mention for the 2013 inaugural Dennis M. Ritchie
+For my research in cloud and mobile data privacy, I received a Microsoft Research Faculty Fellowship, a ''Brilliant 10'' Popular Science nomination, an NSF CAREER award,  an Early Career Award in Cybersecurity from the University of Washington Center for Academic Excellence, an Honorable Mention for the 2013 inaugural Dennis M. Ritchie